Skip to content

 Why is it important to consider neurodiversity in psychological assessment?

 Organisations have a moral and legal obligation to ensure that their use of psychological assessments does not discriminate against protected groups.
-Neurodivergent people may be protected under the Americans with Disabilities Act (ADA; 1990), meaning that an organisation legally cannot treat applicants or employees less favourably because of their qualifying disabilities.
+Neurodivergent people may be protected under the Americans with Disabilities Act (ADA; 1990), meaning that an organisation legally cannot treat applicants or employees less favorably because of their qualifying disabilities.
 Because psychological assessments inform many employment decisions, it is critical that the assessments be free from bias and predict outcomes equivalently across protected groups.
 In other words, assessment items should be understood similarly across neurodivergent and neurotypical individuals, and scores on the assessments should relate similarly to outcomes (e.g., being selected for a job or promotion) across groups.

 Are Hogan assessments valid for measuring psychological characteristics of neurodiverse groups?